helpfulengineering/project-georges-cpap/README.md

 * Machine: Ender3 Pro
 * Nozzle size: 0.4 mm
 * Layer height: 0.28 mm
-* Support: only for the protruding tube.
+* Support: only for the protruding tubes.
+* Notes for the mask: use variable layer height to print the valve section at 0.15 mm, and the rest at 0.4 mm for speed.

 <!--